Kachina

 Palahiko Mana, Water-Drinking Maiden, Hopi 1899.
 She wears a headdress with stepped Earth signs and corn ears.
 Water Drinking Woman seems to be a name for the corn itself, one of many forms of the Corn Maidens.

 Drawings of kachina dolls, Plate 11 from an 1894 anthropology book Dolls of the Tusayan Indians by Jesse Walter Fewkes.

 A kachina (/kəˈtʃiːnə/; Hopi: katsina /[kaˈtsʲina]/, plural katsinim /[kaˈtsʲinim]/) is a spirit being in the religious beliefs of the Pueblo peoples, Native American cultures located in the southwestern part of the United States.
-In Pueblo cultures, kachina rites are practiced by the Hopi, Hopi-Tewa and Zuni peoples and certain Keres peoples, as well as in most Puebloans in New Mexico.
+In Pueblo cultures, kachina rites are practiced by the Hopi, Hopi-Tewa and Zuni peoples and certain Keres peoples, as well as in most Pueblos in New Mexico.

-The kachina concept has three different aspects: the supernatural being, the kachina dancers, and kachina dolls (small dolls carved in the likeness of the kachina, that are given only to those who are, or will be responsible for the respectful care and well-being of the doll, such as a mother, wife, or sister).
+The kachina concept has three different aspects: the supernatural beings, the kachina dancers, and kachina dolls (small dolls carved in the likeness of the kachina, that are given only to those who are, or will be responsible for the respectful care and well-being of the doll, such as a mother, wife, or sister).